ansh8tu/ansh8tu/README.md

 - 🔭 I’m currently working on Android Development
 - 🌱 I’m currently learning dart
-- 👯 I’m looking to contribute/collaborate to Open Source Projects
+- 👯 I’m looking to contribute/collaborate to/with Open Source Projects
 - 🤔 I’m looking for help with flutter
 - 💬 Ask me about Algorithms and Programming
 - 📫 How to reach me: You can mail me at anshu8tu@gmail.com